Guest666Master/stopping-the-UTTP/README.md

 <p>I hate the UTTP.
 Literally, <b>can't they stop?</b> Let's make the AUTTP stronger than ever.</p>
 <p>We shouldn't stop with the AUTTP mission.
 We must stop the UTTP. <i><b>I guess, just stop the UTTP!
 Now!</b></i></p>
 <p>(chatlogs coming soon - source is from the OG AUTTP site.)</p>

+> [!CAUTION]
+> Reminder that the UTTP has come back stronger than 2024.
+In 2025, they're stronger than ever.
+You, as the user excercise caution of probably: either being stalked or/and being doxxed.